sipostudent/Milestone-Project-4/README.md

 - [Materialize](https://materializecss.com/ "Materialize Official Site") is utilised for developing the entire UI and consistent throughout, also including Material Design Icons courtesy of Google.

-- [Google Fonts](https://fonts.google.com/ "Google Fonts Official Site") provides the Saira font applied across the entire website
+- [Google Fonts](https://fonts.google.com/ "Google Fonts Official Site") provides the Josefin Sans and sans-serif fonts applied across the entire website

 - [Font Awesome](https://fontawesome.com/ "Fontawesome Official Site") is the source for the social media icons.